JoshGlasson/CV/README.md

 Having previously worked as a commercial buyer and merchandiser, and a data analyst, I decided I wanted to follow a passion of mine and learn to code.
 I applied for an apprenticeship with Makers Academy in order to achieve this.

-I'm currently employed by Tesco as a Software Developer Level 1, completing the apprenticeship at Makers Academy before officially starting.
+I'm currently employed by Tesco as a Software Developer Level 1, completing the coding bootcamp at Makers Academy before officially starting.

 ## Skills